 Frequently Asked Questions

-Do car insurance companies have a customer loyalty discount?
+Do car insurance companies reward customer loyalty?

-Insurers typically offer many benefits to customers who stick with them for a long time.
+Insurance companies typically offer many benefits to customers who stick with them for a long time.
 But this doesn’t always mean that it’s in your best interest to stay with them.
 Car insurance providers change their prices over time.
 This is often not even because of your actions, but just to keep up with market conditions.

 You don’t need to settle with what you have if it’s costing you money.
 Before you stay with the same insurer, you should make sure you’re getting the best deal.
 You can do this by occasionally doing a comparison of what each company offers loyal customers.